Grantmaking & Impact

 Current Grant Opportunities

-The Texas Women’s Foundation’s Community Grant Cycle is an annual cycle focused on supporting and empowering women and girls in the Dallas-Fort Worth metroplex and contiguous counties.
-To learn more, read through our 2025 Guidelines under the ‘Guidelines, Glossary, & FAQ’ tab below.
+The Texas Women’s Foundation’s Community Grant Cycle is an annual cycle focused on investing in removing the barriers to women’s economic security, stability, and success in the Dallas-Fort Worth metroplex and contiguous counties.
+To learn more, read through our 2026 Guidelines under the ‘Guidelines, Glossary, & FAQ’ tab below.

 Focus & Priorities